Technical Resources for Remote Teaching

 - Google Workspace help resources for faculty

 - Create and Share a Folder in Google Drive

 Looking for support with something else?
 Contact IT’s Educational Technology group through the Service Desk at firstname.lastname@example.org or 503-768-7225.

-There are several options for staying in touch with your students both in emergency situations and for routine communication during the term.
-Here are some tips:
+There are several options for staying in touch with your students both in emergency situations and for routine communication during the term:

 Class Google Group

-A google group is created automatically for each class to make it easy to communicate via email and collaborate and share in G-Suite Apps.
+A Google Group is created automatically for each class to make it easy to communicate via email and collaborate and share in Google Workspace Apps.
 This is one of the most common ways faculty already communicate with students and a link to your group is available on Webadvisor class rosters.

-Moodle courses have an announcement forum which is useful for posting information that you want to share with the entire class.
-Students cannot reply to posts.
-Students are sent an email notification copy of posts after 30 minutes.
+Moodle courses have an announcement forum which is useful for posting information for the entire class.
+Students cannot reply to posts and are sent an email notification copy of posts after 30 minutes.
 Be sure to let students know how often they should check for announcements as students have the ability to turn off or filter emails from Moodle.